Papilio troilus: P. t. troilus

 Typically, the wingspan of a spicebush swallowtail ranges from 3 to 4 in.
 Adults are primarily black/brown in color, with a trademark green-blue (male) or bright blue (female) splotch in the shape of a half moon on the hindwings.
 The forewing has a border of cream-colored, oval spots.
 In the middle portion of the wing, the spots can be moon shaped and a light blue in color.
 Both sexes have cream-yellow moon-shaped spots on the edges of the hindwings and a bright orange color spot at the base of the wings.
 In females, the orange spot at the base of the wings will turn a greenish-white shade in summer, but not the spring.

 On the underside of the hindwing, there will be a dual row of orange spots, which distinguishes it from the pipevine swallowtail, which only has a single row of spots.
 In between these rows, there is more blue or green coloring.
+Characteristically, the median (inner) orange spots are discontinuous, allowing the blue or green coloring to spread medially.